Jarmos-san/hugo-blog/content/posts/vim-vs-neovim-a-comprehensive-analysis.md

 And you’re good to go out on your day without worrying it would break something from your previous Vim configs.
 Vim would still know how to parse those code & make sense of it.

 Although, a bit of a personal opinion here, try not to use VimScript if you can.
 Coding in Lua is a much pleasant experience.
 And even if you had to learn it, the language has many real-life applications outside of a Vim environment.
 So, it’s not like you would be wasting your time learning a redundant programming language.
-If you do decide to start configuring Neovim with Lua, do give this “[Guide to Using Neovim with Lua][Neovim Lua Guide]” a thorough read.
+If you do decide to start configuring Neovim with Lua, do give this “[Guide to Using Neovim with Lua][neovim lua guide]” a thorough read.

 That said, Neovim’s embedded Lua environment’s usefulness takes proper shape through it’s inbuilt standard library & API.
 If you’re either a plugin developer or a regular Vim user, the standard library can be useful in many ways.
 It packages many useful functions & commands to use for your day-to-day development needs.